SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/github_feedback.md

 * feedback made by real users, from the production interview.
 This may or may not be actionable ("I don't understand this page"), but it's extremely valuable to have.

-The AssemblyLine has a Feedback package that handles some potential workflows for feedback.
+The Assembly Line has a [Feedback package](https://github.com/SuffolkLITLab/docassemble-GithubFeedbackForm) that handles some potential workflows for feedback.

 ## Feedback Philosophy

 The standard feedback cycle for a software product is the following:

 1. Release product
-2. Users use product, and have feedback: bug reports, specific feature requests, or general emotions about using.
+2. Users use product, and have feedback: bug reports, specific feature requests, or general emotions about using
 3. They submit this feedback to you, the owner of the software product.
 4. You triage the feedback, looking for common trends and deciding if the feedback is worth implementing.
 5. You implement the pieces of feedback that you decided to implement.
 6. Repeat back to 1.

 This tool helps you solve steps 3 and 4; users submitting feedback to you, and you being able to triage that feedback.
-Since much docassemble development already involves GitHub, the AssemblyLine used GitHub's issues to handle and triage feedback.
+Since much docassemble development [already involves GitHub](../github.md), the AssemblyLine uses [GitHub's issues](https://docs.github.com/en/issues) to handle and triage feedback.
-GitHub issues lets you tag an issue if it was user feedback, and it can link the issue from PRs that fix the code, and track when fix has been added to the code.
+GitHub issues let you tag user feedback as such, link issues to PRs that fix the code, and track when the fix has been added to the code.

-GitHub is more developer focused, but it's a good start.
-Since then, this tool has evolved to handle workflows that are less dependant on Github, though it's still focused on giving the best support to GitHub workflows.
-If your organization has a more specialized feedback handling system, you'll have to write your own code to integrate with it.
+GitHub is more developer focused, but it's a good tool to use if you don't currently track interview issues.
+The [Feedback package](https://github.com/SuffolkLITLab/docassemble-GithubFeedbackForm) started off focused on the GitHub workflow, but has since evolved to handle manual workflows that are less dependant on GitHub.
+If your organization has a different software system used to triage feedback, you'll have to write your own code to automatically integrate with it.

 ## How to use Feedback in an Assembly Line interview